Bo-Brown-Dev/Road-Crossings/README.md

 "artifacts" section below.*

 The resulting output of the app will be a TrajectoryCollection with points of Road Crossings inserted into the Lines that make up each individual's Trajectory.
-The timestamps of these points is estimated as the mid-point of the Timestamps before and after the crossing.
+The timestamps of each point is estimated as the mid-point of the Timestamps before and after the crossing.